Are you going to do some Greek Island hopping to Mykonos this summer? If so, you’ll need to know how to get around the island!

 Water Taxi Transportation:

-My favorite way to get around Mykonos was by embracing maritime culture!
-Water taxis are small boats that provide connections between beaches and the most popular places and key points like the New Port and Little Venice.
+My favorite way to get around Mykonos was to embrace maritime culture!
+Water taxis are small boats that provide connections between beaches, the most popular places, and key points like the New Port and Little Venice.

-This mode of transport offers a scenic journey and is a fun way to experience the Aegean Sea.
+This mode of transport was a fun way to experience the Aegean Sea.

 Water Taxi Companies